-One of the key things that’s paramount when training clients is their safety.
+One key thing that is paramount when training clients is their safety.

-That safety is partly guaranteed by your overall knowledge when it comes to exercise as well as any medical conditions that a client may be suffering from.
+That safety is partly guaranteed by your overall knowledge of exercise and any medical conditions a client may suffer.

 By upskilling yourself through studying further, you are helping to keep your clients safe.

-And if an injury or situation does occur, you will also then have the knowledge to deal with it.
+And if an injury or situation occurs, you will also have the knowledge to deal with it.

-Upskilling yourself certainly helps you to learn new techniques that can keep your exercise programs fresh.
+Upskilling yourself certainly helps you learn new techniques to keep your exercise programs fresh.

-You don’t want to be a personal trainer 10 years down the line still devising the same programs over and over again, right?
+You don’t want to be a personal trainer 10 years later, still devising the same programs repeatedly, right?

-That’s going to lead to one thing and one thing only – bored clients, especially those who have some training savvy.
+That will lead to one thing and one thing only – bored clients, especially those with some training savvy.

 And what will they do then?

-Well, they will simply look elsewhere for their training needs.
+Well, they will look elsewhere for their training needs.

-When you are constantly improving yourself, it’s the client that benefits the most and ultimately, that will benefit you in the long run.
+When you constantly improve yourself, the client benefits the most and will ultimately benefit you in the long run.